 - 2 large tomatoes, peeled and sliced

 - 1 teaspoon tomato paste

 - 1 teaspoon sugar

 - 300ml low fat or fat-free milk

-- rings of leek or fresh herbs to garnish
+- rings of leek or fresh herbs, to garnish (optional)

-- Gently fry vegetables (except tomatoes) in melted margarine for approximately 10 minutes.
+- Gently fry vegetables (except tomatoes) in oil/marg/butter for approximately 10 minutes.

 - Stir in flour and cook for 1 minute.

-- Add tomatoes, tomato pureé, stock and seasoning.
+- Add tomatoes, tomato pureé, sugar, stock and seasoning.

 - Liquidise the soup and return to pan with milk.